prtha112/pgscan/README.md

 # pgdiff
-Program for checking files Is it different?
-For PostgreSQL.
+Program for check differnce schema for PostgreSQL.

 ## Installation